mui/mui-x/docs/data/tree-view/rich-tree-view/lazy-loading/lazy-loading.md

 ## Basic usage

-To dynamically load data from the server, including lazy-loading of children, you must create a data source and pass the treeViewDataSource prop to the Rich Tree View.
+To dynamically load data from the server, including lazy-loading of children, you must create a data source and pass the dataSource prop to the Rich Tree View.

 The data source also requires the `getChildrenCount()` attribute to handle tree data: